X-ray annual modulation observed by XMM-Newton and Axion Quark Nugget Dark Matter: AQN-induced x-rays

 where $F_{\rm tot}[T]$ is determined by Eq. (\ref{eq:Ftotfitting}) and $T(t)$ by Eq. (\ref{eq:T_t}).
 The stored energy $[1-E(t)/E_{0}]$ as function of time for different values of $\kappa$ and $T_{0}$ is shown in Fig.~\ref{fig:Et}.
 This function describes the fraction of energy remaining in the AQN's core at time $t$, which vanishes when $t\rightarrow \infty$.
 Fig.~\ref{fig:Et} shows that a smaller $\kappa$ corresponds to a reduced emission and therefore a much slower energy loss rate.
 For instance, for $\kappa=10^{-3.5}$, the stored energy in the AQN's core is almost unaltered up to $t\simeq 10^2$ seconds.

-We conclude this section with a few comments on our choice of the parameters $T_0$ and $\kappa$, which appear in the computations and provide a benchmark for our numerical estimates.
+} We conclude this section with a few comments on the parameters $T_0$ and $\kappa$, which appear in the computations and provide a benchmark for our numerical estimates.
 As we shall see in the next section, the spectrum and the intensity of the emission depend on these parameters in a very nontrivial way.
-Our goal here is to give a few simple order of magnitude estimates supporting our choice of $T_0$ and $\kappa$ being used in the present work.

-As already mentioned at the beginning of this section, the exit temperature is expected to be in the range $T_0\sim$ 200-500 keV.
-This results from the very high rate of annihilation events in the dense environment \footnote{Indeed, according to Eq. (\ref{E_0}), the energy, $E_0\simeq \frac{1}{2}c_VVT_0^2$ with $T_0\simeq 500$ keV, is achieved when the AQN travels a distance of order $L\sim 0.5$ km, at which the accumulated annihilation energy, ${(2~\rm GeV})n_B \pi R^2 L$ with $n_B\sim 10^{24} {\rm cm^{-3}}$, becomes the same order of magnitude as $E_0$.}, and that the heat loss from $e^+e^-$ pair production and black body radiation prevents $T_0$ from going beyond $\sim$ 500 keV.
+As already mentioned at the beginning of this section, the exit temperature is expected to be in the range $T_0\sim$ 200 keV according to (\ref{T}). \exclude{This results from the very high rate of annihilation events in the dense environment \footnote{Indeed, according to Eq. (\ref{E_0}), the energy, $E_0\simeq \frac{1}{2}c_VVT_0^2$ with $T_0\simeq 500$ keV, is achieved when the AQN travels a distance of order $L\sim 0.5$ km, at which the accumulated annihilation energy, ${(2~\rm GeV})n_B \pi R^2 L$ with $n_B\sim 10^{24} {\rm cm^{-3}}$, becomes the same order of magnitude as $E_0$.}, and that the heat loss from $e^+e^-$ pair production and black body radiation prevents $T_0$ from going beyond $\sim$ 500 keV.} The other parameter which enters our computations is the suppression factor, $\kappa$, defined by Eq. (\ref{eq:nz}).
+This was introduced to account for the drastic decrease of the positron number density from the electrosphere, which can emit photons.
+This strong suppression is a direct consequence of high internal temperature, $T_0$, when a large number of weakly bound positrons are expanded over much larger distances order of $R$ rather than distributed over much shorter distances of order $\bar{z}$ defined by eq.(\ref{eq:zbar}).
+The corresponding estimates had been carried out in Appendix A in \cite{Zhitnitsky:2021qhj} which explicitly shows the emergence of very small factor $ (mR)^{-1/2}$ as a manifestation of this effect, i.e. \be \kappa\sim \left(\frac{\bar{z}}{R}\right)^{\frac{1}{2}}\sim \frac{1}{\sqrt{mR}}\frac{1}{\sqrt[4]{2\pi\alpha}} \sim 2\cdot 10^{-3}. \ee Again, we opted to treat $\kappa$ as a free phenomenological parameter in the rest of the paper, similar to the parameter $T_0$ discussed above.
+The benchmark value for $\kappa$ is given by (\ref{kappa-estimate}).